-AFFILIATED FACULTY: CROWDER, CURRAN, HERTING, LAVELY, MCCORMICK, RAFTERY, STOVEL, WILLIAMS
+AFFILIATED FACULTY: ALMQUIST, CROWDER, CURRAN, HERTING, LAVELY, LOUIE, MCCORMICK, RAFTERY, STOVEL, WILLIAMS

 The UW tradition of excellence in population studies owes much to the Center for Studies in Demography and Ecology, an NIH-funded population center.
 UW demographers embraced the data revolution, extending our long-standing strengths in fertility, mortality, and mobility through research on population projections, global health, health disparities and data science.
 Faculty exploring these issues work not only with CSDE but the eScience Institute and the University’s new Population Health Initative.

-AFFILIATED FACULTY: BRINES, BURT, CROWDER, HARRIS, MATSUEDA, QUINN, SCHWARTZ, STOVEL.
+AFFILIATED FACULTY: BRINES, CROWDER, HARRIS, LOUIE, QUINN, SCHWARTZ, STOVEL

 The study of stratification and inequality is the core of our discipline.
 Our focus on inequality builds on our traditional strength in sex and gender, and race and ethnicity studies, which we combine with a new focus on labor markets, housing, environmental inequality, and racial and ethnic disparities.
 Faculty working on these topics have links to the Evans School, the West Coast Poverty Center, eScience, and the Bridges Center for Labor Studies.